Domestic and International Shipping

 Enrolling in the Global Shipping Program

-The Global Shipping Program will eventually become the default international shipping option, first for US and UK based sellers, and later for all sellers.
-Enrollment in the program is part of the standard eBay user agreement presented to sellers on the eBay US and UK web sites.
+Enrollment in the Global Shipping Program is part of the standard eBay user agreement presented to sellers on the eBay US and UK marketplaces.
 Eligible sellers who have provided an international shipping option on fewer than 66% of their listings in a 12 month period (including new sellers) are automatically enrolled in the Global Shipping Program.

 However, existing US and UK sellers who have previously opted out of the Global Shipping Program, and sellers with a high percentage of listings already enabled for any form of international shipping are not affected.
 Note that sellers who are already enrolled will not see any change in the shipping choices for their existing listings unless notified otherwise.
 All eligible sellers can also opt into or out of the Global Shipping Program on their My eBay preferences page (this cannot be done using an API).